Ranked in these QuestionsQuestion Ranking

 Con Configuration requires recompiling

-Con Crashes when some characters are displayed
+Con Crashes when some characters or colored fonts are displayed

 Con No scrollback by default